BestUserNameYouWillSee/comic-book-heroes/README.md

-# comic-book-heroes
+# Introduction
 Following an angular tutorial because of school.
 I've done all 6 parts of the tutorial which we had to do.
+## Week 1
 The first week we did 1.
 The hero editor.
 In this tutorial we started with generating a component with "ng generate component heroes" after this I had to create a hero interface and display said hero interface.
 I imported some modules.
-Made it so we could show the hero object
+Made it so we could show the hero object.
+## Week 2
 The second week we did 2.
 Display a list.
 I created a new file in which I could create some heroes I could display in a list.
 I added a click event which I binded and I added a event handler.
 The tutorial added styling but the styling wasn't the same as mine.
-Mine looked a bit weird
+Mine looked a bit weird.
+## Week 3
 The third week we did 3.
 Create a feature component.
+## Week 4
 The fourth week we did a part of 4.
 Add services.
+## Week 5
 The fifth week we had to follow the tutorial at https://angular.io/tutorial so that's what I did.
 I finished the 4th part of the tutorial.
+## Week 6
 The sixth week I finished the fith and sixth part of the tutorial.